impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 }
 ```

-This test covers the failure mode of attempting to run a command with a Ruby version that's not installed.
-We set the `RBENV_VERSION` to "2.0" without having first stubbed out a Ruby installation for version 2.0.
-We then run the command "ruby -v" using "rbenv exec".
-If we had stubbed out v2.0 of Ruby, we could expect to see "2.0" or equivalent in STDOUT.
-Because we have not done this stubbing, however, we expect our command to fail with an error message indicating that this Ruby version is not installed.
+This test covers the failure mode of attempting to run a command with a Ruby version that's not installed:

+ - We set the `RBENV_VERSION` to "2.0" without having first stubbed out a Ruby installation for version 2.0.
+ - We then run the command "ruby -v" using "rbenv exec".
+ - If we had stubbed out v2.0 of Ruby, we could expect to see "2.0" or equivalent in STDOUT.
+ - However, because we have not done this stubbing, we expect our command to fail with an error message indicating that this Ruby version is not installed.
+ - Note that the error message also tells us that the invalid version number was provided by the `RBENV_VERSION` environment variable.

+### Invalid version number (provided by a `.ruby-version` file)

 Next test: